Degrees, Levels, and Profiles of Contextuality: Level-wise representations

 is equivalent to $\mathcal{R}^{2}\left[3\right]$ in any considerations of contextuality.
 This is a general property of undisturbed systems.
 That is why we defined $\mathcal{R}^{2}\left[3\right]$ as containing only triples rather than also pairs and singles, and $\mathcal{R}^{2}\left[4\right]$ as containing only quadruples, ignoring triples, pairs, and singles.
 However, on the next level, $5$, no quintuples of variables exist, so we have to include the highest existing tuple, which in this case is the quadruple:

 By the same logic, the representation of the first row of the system $\mathcal{R}$,

 is one and the same at all levels $n>1$:

 Let us now explain why we do not consider level 1 representations.
-In fact, we do include them in the definition of a contextuality profile (Section \ref{sec:Profiles-of-contextuality}), but they are always trivially noncontextual, requiring no separate analysis.
+In fact, we do include them in the above-given definition of the level-wise representations, but they are always trivially noncontextual, requiring no separate analysis.
 For our example, the row $R^{2}$, the level 1 representation is

-A system with only one variable in each column is always noncontextual, i.e., its contextuality degree is zero for any measure of contextuality.
+A row with only one variable in it can be removed from any system without affecting its contextuality status.

 With the algorithm specified, the level 4 representation of the entire system $\mathcal{R}$ is

 and its level 3 and level 2 representations are, respectively,

 and